Try Google's Science Journal App with Five Activities for Physics Exploration

 Use the accelerometer sensors to explore acceleration and deceleration.
 Using an accelerometer sensor, you can easily see both acceleration and deceleration when you move your phone.
 As an example, open the Accelerometer Y sensor, set the phone face up on a flat, smooth surface.
 Keeping the phone flat against the surface, slide the phone quickly up (the direction of the Y-axis), moving the phone only a short distance and not letting go.
 When you stop the phone, wait a second and then slowly slide it down again to the starting point.
 Repeat the movement, quickly sliding the phone up and then slowly back down again to return to the start.
 For each time you slide the phone up, you should see a positive spike on the graph as the phone accelerates (speeds up) and a negative spike as it decelerates (slows down).

 Note: For added exploration, have students experiment with sliding the device all the way to the top and then all the way down (beyond the starting point) before returning to the starting point.
 What differences appear on the graph?
 You can also do this activity using the Accelerometer X sensor and change the direction of the slide movement to match the X-axis.
-For more information about using the accelerometer sensors, see Exploring Acceleration with the Science Journal App.
+For more information about using the accelerometer sensors, see Exploring Acceleration with a Sensor App.

 The screenshot below shows a sample graph from the activity described using the Accelerometer Y sensor.